giacomo-gcad/dopa_workflow/cep_analysis/README.md

 ### 2. Importing CEP tiles in GRASS :
 CEP tiles import in GRASS database is performed by the script `exec_import_tiles.sh` and its slave `slave_import_tiles.sh` The GRASS function **r.external** is used to sequentially link tiff tiles to GRASS database.

-In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid [...] (topic to be expanded)

 ### 3. Computing statistics in GRASS
 A different `exec_cep_rasterlayername_stats.sh` exists for each raster to be analyzed.
 Raster layer name and mapset in GRASS database are defined in each script.